christiskatsouris/PredictiveAccuracy/README.md

 ### Description

-This R package aims to implement the predictive accuracy testing methodology for nested environments of predictive regression models proposed by [Pitarakis, J-Y. (2020)](https://arxiv.org/abs/2008.08387).
+This R package aims to implement the predictive accuracy against parameter instability testing methodology for nested environments of predictive regression models studied by Katsouris, 2023 based on the framework of [Pitarakis, J-Y. (2020)](https://arxiv.org/abs/2008.08387).
 Moreover, we consider applications of the proposed testing methodology which includes useful features for robust estimation and inference such as the implementation of the tests to the modeling environment studied by  [Katsouris, C. (2021b)](https://arxiv.org/abs/2112.04887) who consider an application of forecast evaluation in large cross-sections of realized volatility measures using lasso shrinkage estimators.

 ### Methodology